metacpan/perl-assets/README.md

 - Who put you in charge?

   Nobody.
-Traditionally things happen in Perl becomes somebody does something and enough other people think it's worth adopting.
+Traditionally things happen in Perl because somebody does something and enough other people think it's worth adopting.
 It's in this spirit that the logo is being presented.
 Our hope is that all (or most) of us can standardize on the same artwork.
 This current working group arose out of a